-Reactivation on November 5, 2018, and Exceptions Granted
+Reactivation on November 5, 2018, and Eight Exceptions Granted

 The January 2016 waivers issued to implement the JCPOA suspended the requirement for a country to cut oil purchases from Iran in order to maintain their exceptions, and Iran's historic oil customers quickly resumed buying Iranian oil.
-The provision went back into effect on November 5, 2018, and countries were required to have cut their oil purchases since May 2018 in order to requalify for an exception.
-On June 26, 2016, a senior State Department official, in a background briefing, stated that department officials, in meetings with officials of countries that import Iranian oil, were urging these countries to cease buying Iranian oil entirely by November 4, 2018.
-However, Administration officials later indicated that requests for exceptions will be evaluated on a case-by-case basis, taking into account the ease of substituting for Iranian oil, country-specific needs, and the need for global oil market stability.
+The provision went back into effect on November 5, 2018.
+On June 26, 2018, a senior State Department official, in a background briefing, stated that department officials, in meetings with officials of countries that import Iranian oil, were urging these countries to cease buying Iranian oil entirely by November 4, 2018.
+However, Administration officials later indicated that requests for exceptions would be evaluated on a case-by-case basis, taking into account the ease of substituting for Iranian oil, country-specific needs, and the need for global oil market stability.

-• On November 5, 2018, in the first SRE grants available under reimposed U.S. sanctions, the following eight countries received the SRE: China, India, Italy, Greece, Japan, South Korea, Taiwan, and Turkey.
+- On November 5, 2018, in the first SRE grants available under reimposed U.S. sanctions, the following eight countries received the SRE: China, India, Italy, Greece, Japan, South Korea, Taiwan, and Turkey. - The next SRE determinations are to be issued on May 3, 2019.